jadonhansen/Camagru/README.md

     -Pure CSS, HTML

 #### Extra details:
-This project used MAMP(Apche2) running on an OSX environment.
+This project used MAMP(Apche2) running on a Mac environment.
 The database was created on myphpadmin.
 Localhost was used to develop with.